bitshares/bitshares-community-ui/docs/pull_request_template.md

 #### Any background context you want to provide?
 #### What are the relevant tickets?
 #### Screenshots (if appropriate)
+#### URL
+Provide a link to your deploy from http://staging-ui.trusty.apasia.tech:8080/
 #### Questions: